fastify/fastify-websocket/README.md

   }
 })
 ```
+**NB:**

+This plugin uses the same router as the fastify instance, this has a few implications to take into account:
-_**NB:** Websocket handlers don't follow the usual `fastify` request lifecycle, they are handled by an independent router.
-You can still access the fastify server's decorations via `this` in both global and per route handlers_
+- Websocket route handlers follow the usual `fastify` request lifecycle.
+- You can access the fastify server via `this` in your handlers
+- You can access the fastify request decorations via the `req` object your handlers
+- When using `fastify-websocket`, it needs to be registered before all routes in order to be able to intercept websocket connections to existing routes and close the connection on non-websocket routes.

 ```js
 'use strict'